Kenneth M. Curtis: Governor of Maine 1967-1975

+Elections

+1966

-In 1966, Curtis defeated Carlton Reed, the Maine Senate President and former Speaker of the House, in a primary election to challenge incumbent Republican Governor John Reed.
-In the 1966 Maine gubernatorial election, with campaign help from Robert F. Kennedy, Curtis defeated Reed 53%-47%.
+In 1966, Curtis defeated Carlton Day Reed Jr., the Maine Senate President and former Speaker of the House, and Dana Childs, the incumbent Speaker of the House, in a primary election to challenge incumbent Republican Governor John Reed.
+In the November election, with campaign help from Robert F. Kennedy, Curtis defeated Reed by 20,234 votes.

-Governor of Maine

-First term, 1967–1971
+1970

+In February 1970, Curtis announced his re-election bid, defeating Plato Truman in the Democratic primary and faced Maine Attorney General James Erwin in the general election.
+Initially the underdog, Curtis managed to gain momentum following a strong debate performance.

+The campaign had boiled down basically to an issue of economy in state government, Erwin asserted that a ten percent cut could be made in the state budget without hurting services.
+Curtis said that any reduction such as that proposed by Erwin would drastically cut the essential services provided by state government.
+Curtis would end up being narrowly reelected, defeating Erwin by 890 votes.

+Tenure

-Curtis was the 68th Governor of Maine and the youngest governor in the United States at the time.
+Curtis was the 68th Governor of Maine, and the youngest governor in the United States at the time.

 In 1968, Curtis merged the University of Maine at Orono with five teachers' colleges throughout the state, creating the University of Maine System.
 In 1969, Curtis and the Republican legislature enacted Maine's first income tax, which as of 2021 still provides the bulk of the state's revenue.
 The administration also enacted several notable environmental protection measures, such as the Site Location of Development Act, and created the Department of Environmental Protection.

-Curtis chaired the New England Governors’ conference from 1969 to 1970 and was Chairman of the Environmental Task Force of the National Governors' Conference in the early 1970s.
+Curtis chaired the New England Governors’ conference from 1969 to 1970 and was Chairman of the Environmental Task Force of the National Governors Association in the early 1970s.

-In the 1970 Maine gubernatorial election, Curtis narrowly beat Maine Attorney General James Erwin by a margin of only 890 votes to win a second term.